-Those last two bullets are critical game changers that are missing, or simply lacking in the in-person experience.
-However, because I knew sessions were being recorded, I didn’t rush to end conversations as I normally would during the in-person experience.
+Those last two bullets are critical game changers that are missing or simply lacking in the in-person experience.
+However, I didn’t rush to end conversations as I normally would during the in-person experience because I knew sessions were being recorded.

 All in all, if I had to give NamesCon a grade on a 1-to-10 scale, with 10 being perfection, I would give it a solid 8. 🙂

 NamesCon has long mastered the ins and outs of a physical conference.
-Of course, many would argue that the move from Vegas to Austin was unwarranted and not worth the hassle to ever attend again.
+Of course, many would argue that the move from Vegas to Austin was unwarranted and not worth the hassle of ever attending again.
 Many feel the change of venue was not worth the cost as opposed to the virtual experience.

-There are many upsides to physical conference.
-First, the level of in-person interaction usurps that of virtual experience because you can see and walk up to people in real time as well as break bread and beverage together.
+There are many upsides to a physical conference.
+First, the level of in-person interaction usurps that of virtual experience because you can see and walk up to people in real-time and break bread and beverage together.
 This is not to say that one couldn’t do the same at a virtual event.
-It’s doable, but different and more limited in dimensional experience.
+It’s doable but different and more limited in dimensional experience.

 Next on the list for physical conferences is the domain auction.
-This year’s virtual auction experience fell short and could have been better, in my humble opinion.
-It exponentially lacked the in-person excitement and quality in names.
-I speculate to believe it was possibly the lack of marketing, more the format and rules, and less the auction moderators and facilitators.
+In my humble opinion, this year’s virtual auction experience fell short and could have been better.
+It exponentially lacked the in-person excitement and quality of names.
+I believe it was possibly the lack of marketing, more the format and rules, and less the auction moderators and facilitators.

-Another difference between virtual and physical conference experience is downtime.
-It seemed as if there wasn’t downtime built in outside of “brinner”, which I see as a good thing.
-The physical or in-person conference always seem to have more lull moments than the virtual experience.
+Another difference between virtual and physical conference experiences is downtime.
+It seemed as if there wasn’t downtime built in outside of “brinner,” which I see as a good thing.
+The physical or in-person conference always has more lull moments than the virtual experience.
 Yet, a person is less likely to be distracted by home and day-to-day life than when attending virtually.

-Another item to note about the physical conference experience is limited mobility or restricted physical presence of only being one in place at a time.
-Physical conference requires greater physical exertion than mouse clicking to move from Networking Lounge to Session to Networking.
-I could move in seconds what would take roughly 30 or more minutes of in-person walking around.
+Another item to note about the physical conference experience is limited mobility or restricted physical presence of only one in place at a time.
+The physical conference requires greater physical exertion than mouse clicking to move from Networking Lounge to Session to Networking.
+I could move in seconds, taking roughly 30 or more minutes of in-person walking around.

-The one critical downside about the physical conference is not having professionally recorded sessions.
-If you miss a keynote or breakout session, you’ll never know or you’ll have to live with a second-hand experience.
-This could be easily solved, and likely a lead generation and revenue producer long after the event — if executed well.
+The one critical downside of the physical conference is not having professionally recorded sessions.
+If you miss a keynote or breakout session, you’ll never know or have to live with a second-hand experience.
+If executed well, this could be easily solved, and likely a lead generation and revenue producer long after the event.

 Could the future of NamesCon be a hybrid conference?

-Will we witness the the unveiling and marrying of a physical and virtual conference to bring forth the hybrid conference?
-I personally believe the hybrid conference could bring together the best of two worlds as one conference.
+Will we witness a physical and virtual conference unveiling and marrying to bring forth the hybrid conference?
+I believe the hybrid conference could bring together the best of two worlds as one conference.

-I also believe NamesCon could find itself pioneering an old, yet new method for a budding industry to continuously engage and communicate, should it seize the opportunity.
+I also believe NamesCon could pioneer an old yet new method for a budding industry to engage and communicate continuously, should it seize the opportunity.
 I could be wrong, but NamePros.com and DNForum.com have likely seen their best days.
 But executed with precision, NamesCon could birth an ongoing platform of innovation that includes conferences, interviews and presentations, on-demand content, networking lounges, and likely more than the mind could ever imagine.

-Of course, such an endeavor requires prudent planning, implementation, and execution to launch and sustain, but anything is possible — as we’ve all learned having to adjust how we live and do business in during a global pandemic.
+Of course, such an endeavor requires prudent planning, implementation, and execution to launch and sustain.
+Still, anything is possible — as we’ve all learned, having to adjust how we live and do business during a global pandemic.

 It’ll be amazing to look back at this moment years from now to truly understand whether it was a watershed moment for both NamesCon, the domain industry, and domain conferences in general.